 The computed grand mean of 2.98 for Task Orientation (Table 6) reflects a high level among students, indicating that they are generally focused, persistent, and motivated to complete science-related tasks effectively.
 This suggests that students tend to value mastery and understanding of scientific concepts, which supports deeper engagement and stronger learning outcomes.
 Similar findings were reported by Beik et al. (2023), who found that mastery-oriented learners demonstrate higher engagement and self-regulation, Zhong et al. (2023), who linked achievement goals with sustained motivation and persistence, and Frumoş et al. (2024), who highlighted that goal orientation positively predicts academic emotions and performance.

-Table 6: Task Orientation
+Table 6.Task Orientation